-A variation application can be used to inform the licensing authority of a change of name, address, and contact details for a consent holder.
+A variation application can be used to inform the Markets Service of a change of current consent holder's details, such as: name, address, and contact details.
 Holders of a consent will be required to pay an administration fee to make these minor changes.